hoolisoftware/hoolicode/README.md

 I am web developer from Turkey.
 Currenty using Django & React stack to meet market needs.
 Have a small team which are ready for collaborating on complex cases together.

-We are open to any ideas and offers.
+We are open to any ideas and offers...

 ### Languages and Tools
 ![Django](https://img.shields.io/badge/-Django-2B353E?style=for-the-badge&logo=django&logoColor=563B7D)